DBRetina/DBRetina/docs/docs/usage/dbretina_dedup.md

 # Dedup

-The `Dedup` command is used to remove duplicate groups from a pairwise file that shares very high similarity.
+The `dedup` command is used to remove duplicate groups from a pairwise file that shares very high similarity.

 ```